Off-Grid Heat: Wood Versus Propane

 Unvented heaters

 An unvented heater hangs on the wall or sits on the floor and attaches to an outside source of propane from a copper pipe.
-You can get small portable ones such as a Mr. Buddy that heats up to 450 square feet.
+You can also get small portable ones such as a Mr. Buddy that heats up to 450 square feet.

 I will say one problem I had with propane heaters was the ignition switch getting clogged from dust.
 This was not a problem with the unit but because my house was so dusty.
 Between plywood floors and constant construction, everything was dusty!
 In the warm weather, I wrapped the unit in a blanket to keep it cleaner.
+Then I would use a straw to blow out the dust before igniting.

 Vented heaters

-Again it worked well but the expense was high, even with it on low.
+It worked well but the expense was high, even with it on low.
 In the heaters defense, I will say that I also ran a propane refrigerator and propane cooking stove as well.
 However, I could really see the jump on the main propane tanks gauge when the heater had been going several days.

 Central Heat